-You can restore vitality by returning to a pylon back to Avadon or drinking a Potion of Vitality.
+You can restore vitality by waiting or drinking a Potion of Rejuvenation.
 Resistances - How well your character can resist the various sorts of attacks you will be exposed to.
 The percentage represents how much of an attack of the given sort will be blocked.
 Higher is better.